powerOfpotluck/HerlockSholmesPilled/README.md

 Sorry if I don't understand but it really was a big problem.
 I'm still at the belief that our friendship and relationship didn't matter to you as much as I thought.
 Please think on that and whether you can actually HANDLE having relationships before agreeing to them / asking someone else.

 I have not abruptly isolated myself or haven't had a spiral since we parted.
 Don't think of it as an attack but take it as criticism.
-I at least said goodbye to you but going didn't even give YOUR friend a heads up.
+I at least said goodbye to you but you didn't even give YOUR friend a heads up.
 PLEASE don't ditch people without explanation.

+Also you kind of made me feel like I had to be interested in what you were interested in for you to care...
+Yes I did kind of try to rebel with a lot of fandom hoping and not really engaging but that's because of how I felt.